-32 family fall festivals on LI
+46 family fall festivals on LI

 Fiddle and Folk Festival(Credit: Linda Rosier)

-Fiddle and Folk Festival (Benner's Farm in Setauket on Sunday, Sept.
-11 from 11 a.m. to 7 p.m.)

-This family-friendly festival features performances by The Kennedys, Brooke Williams, Buddy Merriam and Backroads, hosted by Bob Wescott.
+WHERE/ WHEN 56 Gnarled Hollow Rd., E. Setauket; Sunday, Sept.
+10 from 11 a.m.-7 p.m.
+DETAILS This family-friendly festival features performances by HeBird-SheBird, the Stony Brook Roots Ensemble, Daisycutter and The End of America, hosted by Bob Wescott.
 There will be a sing-along with kids, farm animals and more.
-Price: $18 adult, $13 seniors and children.
-Advanced tickets available online until 9/1 ($13 adult, $11 seniors and children).
+Price: Advanced tickets available online for $15 adult, $10 seniors and children at fiddleandfolk.com; may be more at the door INFO 631-689-8172, bennersfarm.com

 Radio-Controlled Fall Aero Show(Credit: Andre I. Perez)